openhab/openhab-cloud/README.md

 Just go ahead since we will use the default values on the "Configure Instance Details" page.
 Click on the button "Next: Add Storage".

-On the following page you see the storage device settings for your instance.
+On the following page, you see the storage device settings for your instance.
 Just continue by clicking "Next: Tag Instance", since the default storage will be fine for us.

-We dont need to Tag our Instance and we continue by clicking on "Next: Configure Security Group"
+We don't need to Tag our Instance and we continue by clicking on "Next: Configure Security Group"

 In the Configure Security Group page, leave the selected option for "Create a new security group" and add rules for protocols and ports by clicking "Add Rule" like in the image below: